01 of 26

 The Best Loft Beds for Grown Ups

 Feeling space deprived?
-While no incantation will double your home's square footage, sure enough, room expanding magic will happen with a loft bed.
+While no incantation will double your home's square footage, room expanding magic will happen with a loft bed.

 02 of 26